DanieleOttaviano/test_omnivisor_host/experiments/boot_exp/README.md

 ./create_Images_RPU.sh
 ```

-Once the images are ready, you need to copy them to the board directory.
-You can use the RunPHI script:
+Once the images are ready, copy them to the board directory using the script:

 ```bash
 ./scripts/remote/load_install_dir_to_remote.sh